FAN RULES PDF

 There will be 2 methods of qualifying for the Championship.

-2. The top 50% of qualifying anglers based on their total points.
+• Top 50% of qualifying anglers based on their total points of qualifying tournaments.

 information about locating or catching fish on tournament waters, including but